kxr/cloudcontrol/README.md

 These are the main components:

 * **Flask based backend:** The backend is written in flask with three simple views /, /instances and /envstatus. / is the main view i.e. the main dashboard.
 The other two views are used by bootstrap to update the information on the page.
+See cloudcontrol.py for more details.

 * **Bootstrap based frontend:** The front end is simple bootstrap with navigation bar on top, a status window, and the instances table that shows live status of the instances.
+See templates/index.html for more details.

 * **Python based Start/Stop script:** A basic script that is executed by flask when the start/stop operation is initiated from the dashboard.
+See env_start_stop.py for more details.

 ### Requirements